ConvexityTeam/infra-sdk-typescript/README.md

 ### Errors

-Every failure is a subclass of `InfraError`.
-HTTP failures are subclasses of `InfraAPIError`, matching the API's status code table:
+Everything the SDK throws extends `InfraError`.
+HTTP failures extend `InfraAPIError` and line up with the status code table in the API docs:

 ```ts
 import { RateLimitError, PaymentRequiredError, UnprocessableEntityError, InfraAPIError } from "infra-sdk-typescript";